 We issued a notice of proposed rulemaking (NPRM) to amend 14 CFR part 39 to include an AD that would apply to the specified products.
-That NPRM was published in the Federal Register on June 29, 2011 (76 FR 38072).
-That NPRM proposed to require repetitive detailed inspections and high frequency eddy current (HFEC) inspections for cracks of the WCS spanwise beams, and repair if necessary.
+That NPRM was published in the Federal Register on October 26, 2011 (76 FR 66203).
+That NPRM proposed to correct an unsafe condition for the specified products.
+The MCAI states: